phreaknik/phonon-network/README.md

 ## Storing Network References

-The card must keep a number of network "references", which are 20-byte descriptors indexed on a network ID:
+The card must keep a number of network "references", which are 32-byte descriptors indexed on a network ID:

 ```
 private byte[] networks;
 ```

-Here, each network descriptor is a 32-byte slice of `networks`, which is a 1D array of size `numNetworks * 20`.
+Here, each network descriptor is a 32-byte slice of `networks`, which is a 1D array of size `numNetworks * 32`.
 For example, if we want the identifier for network 3, we would slice `networks[96:128]`.

-> Descriptors are 20 bytes because currently the Phonon Network only supports Ethereum-based withdrawals, with Bitcoin withdrawal support coming in a future update.
-Network descriptors are only used for Ethereum-based chains and represent the address of the settlement contract.
-In the future, it may be useful to expand network ids to a more generalizable 32 bytes.
-Because space is limited on the card, we expect only a small number of networks to be supported at any time.
+> For the near future, descriptors will likely be either 20 bytes (Ethereum contract addresses - left padded with zeros) or 0 bytes (Bitcoin).
+However, the slot is kept at 32 bytes for upgradability.

 The card owner may, at any time, update his card's network list using the following API pseudocode: